MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P01-Seeing-Movies/content.md

 >[challenge]
 >
 >1.
 Can you also request the [Movie Genres](https://developers.themoviedb.org/3/genres/get-movie-list) from the API, then map the genres into the movie's genres and display them in the thumbnail under the title?
+Remember to check out the [moviedb-promise](https://www.npmjs.com/package/moviedb-promise) documentation.
 > 1. Can you think of a better way to get the `src` on the `img` so we aren't reliant on static urls?
 Can we use the [Configuration method](https://developers.themoviedb.org/3/configuration/get-api-configuration) to always make sure we have the correct url?